 Getting from Gdansk Airport to city centre

-There is only one airport in Gdansk – Lech Walesa Airport.
-It is located about 15 km from the city centre and is easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
-Getting to and from Gdansk Airport to Gdansk city centre and Old Town is easy and cheap both ways – you can get to all those places without any problems by train, bus or taxi.
+There is only one airport in Gdansk – Lech Walesa Airport (Port Lotniczy im.
+Lecha Walesy).
+It is located about 15 km from the city centre, in the Rebiechowo district.
+Gdansk Airport is easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
+Getting to and from Gdansk Airport to Gdansk city centre and Old Town is easy and cheap both ways.
+You can get to all those places without any problems by train, bus or taxi.
 Unlike some European airports, it quite cheap if you decide to use public transport, as there is no additional ticket needed – just a regular one.
-Much more expensive – and not always faster – is getting out of Gdansk airport by taxi.
+Much more expensive – and not always faster – is getting out of Gdansk airport by taxi or airport transfer service.

-It is possible and easy to reach most of the city districts from Gdansk Airport either by bus or by train.
+It is possible and easy to reach most of the city districts from the airport either by bus or by train.
 If you have not decided yet on where to stay in Gdansk, this article may help you choose the district that best suits your plans.
 If you have not decided yet what to do in Gdansk, another article list top things to do in Gdansk.

-Free WiFi is available at Gdansk airport, you may use it to plan your trip and buy the bus ticket.
+Free WiFi is available both in departures and arrivals, you may use it to plan your trip and buy the bus ticket.
 There are also some bars and restaurants but expect prices to be much higher than outside.
-If you really need to grab a drink or a chocolate bar – check the self-service machine at the Gdansk Airport train station platform – it cheaper than buying it at the terminal.
-At the airport, you will find currency exchange as well, but the exchange rate is extremely low – it’s much better to get into the city centre and change money there.
+If you really need to grab a drink or a chocolate bar – check the self-service machine at the train station platform – it is cheaper than buying it at the terminal.
+At the terminal, you will find currency exchange as well, but the exchange rate is extremely low – it’s much better to get into the city centre and change money there, or use an ATM

 From Gdansk Airport to Gdansk old town and city centre

 There is a direct bus from Gdansk Lech Walesa Airport to Gdansk old town and city centre.
-It arrives in front of the main railway station in Gdansk, as well as next to Brama Wyzynna – very close to Dluga Street in the Old Town.
+It arrives in front of the main railway station in Gdansk, as well as next to Brama Wyzynna.
+It is very close to Dluga Street and the Old Town.

-The number of the line is 210 – it leaves the airport at least once an hour on weekdays, and once an hour on Saturdays, Sundays and public holiday.
+The number of the line is 210 – direction “Orunia Goscinna” – it leaves the airport at least once an hour on weekdays, and once an hour on Saturdays, Sundays and public holiday.
 The journey lasts about 30 minutes if there is no traffic, but expect it to be longer in the morning and afternoon.
 One ride ticket (3,20 PLN) is enough, but if you plan to use public transport on that day, consider buying a 24-hour ticket (13 PLN) or buying Gdansk Tourist Card that includes transportation.
 You can buy the ticket from the driver, automatic ticket machine or using the Android App.
+If you buy tickets from the machine, remember to validate it on-board.

 Currently, there is no direct train from the Gdansk Airport train station to Gdansk City Centre.
 However, if you are willing to accept one change in Gdansk Wrzeszcz, this is the most convenient way to get to the city centre.
 Regular ticket from Gdansk Airport to Gdansk City centre costs 6,5 PLN, but if you choose “Bilet miejski” you will only pay 3,5 PLN.
 It is not dependent on traffic, fast and comfortable.
-The trip with a change in Gdansk Wrzeszcz (usually you need to change platform), will usually last no more than 45 minutes.
-The only problem is that if you arrive at night, there are no trains from Gdansk Airport until 4.50 in the morning.
+The trip with a change in Gdansk Wrzeszcz will usually last no more than 45 minutes.
+The only problem is that if you arrive at night, there are no trains until 4.50 in the morning.
+So probably the only way of getting to the Gdansk City Centre is to take a taxi or a night bus.

 There are two train platforms at the Gdansk Airport train station.
 To get to the city centre, you need to enter the one closer to the airport.
 The other one serves trains going to Gdynia and Kartuzy (if you plan to go to Gdynia watch the screen carefully, as Kartuzy is different direction).

-The ticket for the train may be obtained in the automatic ticket machine.
+The ticket for the train may be obtained in the automatic ticket machine that is located on the platform, or from the staff on-board.

 Taxi Gdansk Airport to the city centre

 Personally, I wouldn’t take a taxi from Gdansk airport, as the price is much higher than public transport.
 But if your plane lands at night, this might be the only available option.
-The airport recommends Neptun Taxi corporation – the risk you’ll be ripped off is lower, but still, expect to pay 50-100 (depending on the time and day) PLN for a ride from the airport to Gdansk or Sopot.
+The airport recommends Neptun Taxi corporation – the risk you’ll be ripped off is lower, but still, expect to pay 50-100 PLN (depending on the time and day) for a ride from the airport to Gdansk city centre.
 Free Now taxis or Uber let you control your cost and estimate it before you reserve a taxi.

 Getting to Gdansk Airport from the city centre

-Bus 210 leaves from Brama Wyzynna bus stop, and then stops opposite to the main railway station.
+Bus 210 leaves from Brama Wyzynna bus stop (direction Osowa PKP), and then stops opposite to the main railway station.
 Ticket for one ride (enough to get to the airport) costs 3,2 PLN.
 It stops just in front of the departures terminal.

-You can take a cab from anywhere in the city, just make sure they do not fool you by taking a long way.
+You can take a taxi from anywhere in the city, just make sure they do not fool you by taking a long way.
 Depending on the date and time, you should pay 50-100 PLN.
-Uber – though not considered to be a 100% legal company in Poland – works fine and should take you to the Airport cheaper.
-Gdansk airport has a “Kiss and fly” area, which allows cars to enter the airport for no more than 15 minutes.
+Uber – though not considered to be a 100% legal company in Poland – works fine and should take you to the airport cheaper.
+Gdansk Airport has a “Kiss and fly” area, which allows cars to enter for no more than 15 minutes.
 Don’t let the taxi driver charge you for this parking ticket – it’s free.
+Neptun is the taxi corporation recommended by the Airport.

 Getting from Gdansk airport to Sopot

-There is a direct bus from Gdansk airport to Sopot city centre – line 122.
+There is a direct bus from Gdansk airport to Sopot city centre – line 122 (Direction Sopot Kamienny Potok SKM).
 It arrives in front of Grand Hotel – very close to the Monte Cassino street and the wooden pier.
-The journey takes about one hour, so it’s better either to have two tickets and validate the second one once the first expires, or to buy a 24-hour ticket.
+The journey takes about one hour, so it’s better either to have two tickets and validate the second one once the first expires.
+You may also consider buying a 24-hour ticket.

 There is no direct train to Sopot.
 You need to get to Gdansk Wrzeszcz and then change lines.